-- NOTES the potential change in approach by the State Government in relation to the construction of the Principal Shared Path as part of the METRONET Yanchep Rail Extension as outlined in this report; and - 2.
-AUTHORISES the Mayor to write to the Minister for Transport, Planning & Ports to request the State Government to construct the Principal Shared Path from Butler Station to the Yanchep Station as part of the METRONET Yanchep Rail Extension as was initially anticipated as part of this project.
+- 1. NOTES the potential change in approach by the State Government in relation to the construction of the Principal Shared Path as part of the METRONET Yanchep Rail Extension as outlined in this report; - 2.
+AUTHORISES the Mayor to write to the Minister for Transport, Planning & Ports and to the Member of Legislative Assembly for Butler, to request the State Government to construct the Principal Shared Path from Butler Station to the

+Yanchep Station as part of the METRONET Yanchep Rail Extension as was initially anticipated as part of this project; and